-Quarterback and anthem protester Colin Kaepernick has new deal with Nike
+Angry Nike customers burn their shoes after NFL star and anthem protester Colin Kaepernick gets new advertising deal

 -

-Quarterback and anthem protester Colin Kaepernick has new deal with Nike
+Angry Nike customers burn their shoes after NFL star and anthem protester Colin Kaepernick gets new advertising deal

+Angry Nike customers have filmed themselves burning apparel from the brand after it was announced that American football quarterback Colin Kaepernick will appear in their new advert.

-American football quarterback Colin Kaepernick, one of the first NFL players to kneel during the national anthem to protest against racial injustice, has a new deal with Nike.
+Kaepernick was one of the first NFL players to kneel during the national anthem in protest against racial injustice - a move seen by many as offensive to America and its veterans.

+After Nike revealed the new Just Do It campaign, which featured a close-up image of Kaepernick’s face with the words, ‘Believe in something.
+Even if it means sacrificing everything’ across it, images of former customers destroying their clothes and trainers began to emerge.

+Twitter user Sean Clancy posted footage of him burning a pair of Nike trainers, captioned, "First the @NFL forces me to choose between my favorite sport and my country.

+"Colin Kaepernick drew our collective attention to the problem of continued racial injustice in America," he wrote.

+"He did so not to disrespect our flag but to give meaning to the words of the preamble of our Constitution—“in order to form a more perfect union.”
+Well done, Colin, well done."

-Kaepernick’s lawyer, Mark Geragos, made the announcement on Twitter, calling the former San Francisco 49ers quarterback an “All American Icon”.
+Kaepernick’s lawyer, Mark Geragos, announced Nike's new appointment on Twitter, calling the former San Francisco 49ers quarterback an “All American Icon”.

-Kaepernick also posted a Nike ad featuring his face and wrote: “Believe in something, even if it means sacrificing everything. #JustDoIt”.

 Kaepernick already had a deal with Nike that was set to expire, but it was renegotiated into a multi-year deal to make him one of the faces of Nike’s 30th anniversary “Just Do It” campaign, according to a person familiar with the contract.